fudgebucket27/LoopMintSharp/README.md

     "MaxFeeTokenId": 0, //The token id for the fee.
 0 for ETH, 1 for LRC "NftFactory": "0xc852aC7aAe4b0f0a0Deb9e8A391ebA2047d80026", //Nft factory of loopring
     "Exchange": "0x0BABA1Ad5bE3a5C0a66E7ac838a129Bf948f1eA4", //Loopring Exchange address
-    "VerboseLogging": false //set to either true or false for verbose logging. default is false }
+    "VerboseLogging": false, //set to either true or false for verbose logging. default is false "SkipMintFeePrompt": false //set to either true or false to skip the mint fee prompt when batch minting. default is false }
 }
 ```